Olympia Dukakis, late-blooming Oscar winner for ‘Moonstruck,’ dies at 89

 She was one of a tightknit circle of Southern belles in “Steel Magnolias” (1989) and a stuffy high school principal who opposes Richard Dreyfuss’s teaching methods in “Mr. Holland’s Opus” (1995).
 She also attracted a devoted following as the marijuana-harvesting, transgender San Francisco landlady Mrs. Madrigal in “Tales of the City,” a miniseries based on Armistead Maupin’s books that has aired in various incarnations since the 1990s.

-Mostly Mrs. Dukakis specialized in wise, meddlesome or cynical mothers.
+Mostly, Mrs. Dukakis specialized in wise, meddlesome or cynical mothers.
 She was Jack Lemmon’s dominating wife in “Dad” and Kirstie Alley’s mother in the verbal-baby franchise launched by “Look Who’s Talking” (both 1989).
 She earned an Emmy Award nomination playing a mother who is a recovering alcoholic in the ABC-TV movie “Lucky Day” (1991) and portrayed Frank Sinatra’s mother, Dolly, in the 1992 CBS miniseries “Sinatra.”

-Before “Moonstruck,” Ms. Dukakis subsisted as a stage actress, playing classical and modern tragic parts from Aeschylus’ Clytemnestra to Eugene O’Neill’s Mary Tyrone.
+Before “Moonstruck,” Ms. Dukakis subsisted as a stage actress, playing classical and modern tragic parts from Aeschylus’s Clytemnestra to Eugene O’Neill’s Mary Tyrone.
 She maxed out the family credit cards to pay her daughter’s college tuition and took out additional mortgages on her home in Montclair, N.J., the New York City suburb where she ran an acclaimed regional theater for almost 20 years on a shoestring.

 Olympia Mary Dukakis was born June 20, 1931, to Greek immigrants in Lowell, Mass., and grew up in the Boston suburbs of Somerville and Arlington.
 Her father trained as a lawyer but failed the bar exam.
 Reduced to working in a textile mill, he was prone to rage, Ms. Dukakis recalled.
 Her mother, who also labored in mills, was physically abusive.